raspberrypilearning/octapi-calculating-pi/en/step_1.md

 ### Licence

-OctaPi: Calculating Pi by [GCHQ](https://www.gchq.gov.uk/){:target="_blank"} and the Raspberry Pi Foundation is licensed under a Creative Commons Attribution 4.0 International Licence.
+OctaPi: calculating Pi by [GCHQ](https://www.gchq.gov.uk/){:target="_blank"} and the Raspberry Pi Foundation is licensed under a Creative Commons Attribution 4.0 International Licence.
-Based on a work at [OctaPi: calculating Pi](https://github.com/raspberrypilearning/octapi-calculating-pi).
+Based on a work at [github.com/raspberrypilearning/octapi-calculating-pi](https://github.com/raspberrypilearning/octapi-calculating-pi).

 **Code and scripts copyright:**